Open Mornings November 2023

 Time commitment:

-Under usual circumstances, you should expect to spend between governing responsibilities; the top end of this commitment, which equates to about half a day per week in term time, is most relevant to the chair and others with key roles, such as chairs of committees.
+Under usual circumstances, you should expect to spend between governing responsibilities; the top end of this commitment, which equates to about half a day per week in term time, is most relevant to the chair and others with key roles.
 Initially, we would expect your commitment to be nearer 10 days a year.
 However, there may be periods when the time commitment may increase, for example when recruiting a headteacher.
 Some longstanding governors may tell you that they spend far more time than this on school business; however, it is fairly common for governors to undertake additional volunteering roles over and above governance.

 Under Section 50 of the Employment Rights Act 1996, if you are employed, then you are entitled to ‘reasonable time off’ to undertake public duties; this includes school governance.
 ‘Reasonable time off’ is not defined in law, and you will need to negotiate with your employer how much time you will be allowed.